 Look and listen.
 You will see it on your organizational impact.
 You will feel it in how your staff moves from following your lead to taking the helm.
 You will sense the organization is searching for more than you can provide.

-Are these easy cues to observe?
+Are these natural cues obvious?

 When that tipping point is reached, is that the end of the story?

 No, it is indeed a new chapter to the story.
-This leader now has a new set of experiences to take to the next organization; to take them to the next level and set them up for long term sustainability.
+This leader now has a new set of experiences to take to the next organization; to take them to the next level and set them up for long-term sustainability.